Vittor-Javidan/EarthLog/docs/backlog.md

 - Make the Config being saved as a files, instead of using local storage

 ## features:
-+ implement a new DOCX export, with images
 - implement a new folder location to save exported documents, and allow their sharing
 - implement an export of all images into a zip file
 - implement a way to incentivize the users to update the app